jenkins-x/jx-docs/content/en/v3/develop/environments/promotion/_index.md

 ## How it works

-The release pipelines use the [jx promote --all](https://github.com/jenkins-x/jx-promote/blob/master/docs/cmd/jx-promote.md#jx-promote) command which creates Pull Requests on all Environments conigured in your `jx-requirements.yml` file (see the [Configuration](/v3/develop/environments/config/))
+The release pipelines use the [jx promote --all](https://github.com/jenkins-x/jx-promote/blob/master/docs/cmd/jx-promote.md#jx-promote) command which creates Pull Requests on all Environments configured in your `jx-requirements.yml` file (see the [Configuration](/v3/develop/environments/config/))

 * every environment which is defined in `jx-requirements.yml` as `promotionStrategy` **Auto** or **Manual** is included in a Pull Request to promote the new version to that environment